Telomelonia/event-alert-extension/README.md

-# event-alert-extension

-a Chrome extension called "EventAlert" that tracks specified URLs for event updates and sends email notifications.
-I've designed a serverless architecture to minimize costs.

 # Event Alert Extension

-A Chrome extension that monitors websites for changes and sends notifications when changes are detected.
+A Chrome extension that monitors websites for changes and sends browser notifications when changes are detected.

 ## Features

 - **Monitor Multiple Websites**: Add any number of URLs to track for changes
 - **Selective Monitoring**: Choose specific elements on a page to monitor with an easy-to-use selector tool
-- **Flexible Scheduling**: Set monitoring frequency to daily or weekly for each URL
+- **Flexible Scheduling**: Set monitoring frequency to hourly, daily, or weekly for each URL
 - **Resource-Efficient**: Designed to be light on browser resources with optimized background checks
-- **Notification Options**: Receive immediate, daily, or weekly digest notifications
-- **Email Alerts**: Get email notifications when changes are detected
+- **Browser Notifications**: Get instant notifications when changes are detected
 - **User-Friendly Interface**: Easy-to-use dashboard to manage all your monitored URLs

 ## Project Structure